ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal-aid_chief.txt.md

 gateway to that system.
 In a sense, German&#x27;s new job isn&#x27;t far from where he started decades ago.
-After finishing high school in Cozad, Neb., German went off to the <geo  id='5080886'>University of Nebraska-Lincoln</geo>.
+After finishing high school in <geo  id='5066355'>Cozad, Neb.</geo>, German went off to the <geo  id='5080886'>University of Nebraska-Lincoln</geo>.
 As a sophomore, the 6-foot-1, 160-pound quarterback joined the freshman football team.
 It was 1961, Bob Devaney&#x27;s first year as coach.